2025 CMS 1500: Understanding Type of Service (TOS) Codes & Box 24 Billing Guide

 Overview of 2025 Updates Affecting TOS

-New CPT Category III Codes
+New CPT Category III Codes and Their Impact on TOS Selection

 HCPCS Level II and Modifier Changes

-What Is the Type of Service Field?
+What Is the Type of Service (TOS) Field?

-2025 Guidelines for Assigning TOS Values
+2025 Guidelines for Assigning Type of Service (TOS) Values and Common TOS Codes

 Practical Workflow Tips for Coders & Billers

-1. Verify the CPT or HCPCS code—especially new Category III codes effective July 2025.
+1. Verify the CPT or HCPCS code—especially new Category III codes effective July 1, 2025.

-2. Confirm place of service and setting: match to Facility vs Office.
+2. Confirm place of service and setting: match to Facility vs. Office.

 3. Select the correct TOS value per Medicare and commercial payer rules.